elenderg/PAL-1000/instruções de compilação.md

 `The imports are some imports.`

-An "import" is a DLL.
+An "_import_" is a DLL.
 That's what Windows calls them.
 Ugly stuff.

 23. Let's not forget this silly little guy...